The Game Mölkky

 Today, Mölkky tournaments are played all over the world.
 There is also a Mölkky World Championship (with around 200 teams of 4 to 6 players participating) organized every year.
 Mölkky associations exist not only in Finland but also in many other countries such as Slovakia, Turkey and even Japan!
 Since 2006, the game has become a huge success in France in particular.
 France is now the leading country (before Finland) where Mölkky is sold and played the most.

-While some companies sell their own branded version of the game (such as Finskaopen_in_new or Klopopen_in_new), the Mölkky trademark is now owned by the Finnish board game company Tactic Gamesopen_in_new.
+While some companies sell their own branded version of the game (such as Finska or Klop), the Mölkky trademark is now owned by the Finnish board game company Tactic Games.

 So yes, the global Mölkky force is strong.
 Passionate Mölkky players work hard to promote the game around the world.
 There's even a possibility to become “Mölkky Nobility”: that’s how the former Finnish International Mölkky Organization (FIMO) recognized people’s contributions to the cause.
 Wouldn’t it be nice to become a lord or lady of Mölkky?